 - Is being alone and lonely the same thing?
 Explain your answer.

 Read any books you are interested in before sharing them with your students.
-Not all will be appropriate for your specific needs as they come from different perspectives.
+Not all will be appropriate for your specific needs.
+There are picture books about feeling left out to books about more serious bullying as they come from different perspectives.

 A Bad Case of the Stripes by David Shannon

 Camilla Cream loves lima beans but won’t eat them because her friends hate them.
 A mysterious illness causes her to become what others think she should be.
 No one can figure out what is wrong until Camilla realises she needs to just be herself not bow to peer pressure.